gurrenm3/BTD-Mod-Helper/Wiki/Automated-Testing.md

 **This guide assumes that you already have at least a basic knowledge of C#, and have set up a modding environment as explained on this wiki.**

 Mod Helper adds some features to enable easier automated testing of mod projects.
-This can be particularly helpful since BTD6 is an actively developed game where mods will break often, so being able to check if your mod stills works as expected after an update with only 1 click is handy.
+This can be particularly helpful since BTD6 is an actively developed game where mods will break often, so being able to check if your mod still works as expected after an update with only 1 click is handy.

 Using Mod Helper's `ModContent` classes like `ModTower` will automatically register some tests for you, [see below for more details on that](#default-modcontent-tests).
 For making your own tests, see the following: